SimIntToolkit/cpswt-core/examples/HelloWorldJava/UbuntuFocalInstall/ubuntuFocalInstall.md

 ```default
 gradle wrapper --gradle-version=8.0
 ```
-    2. To install the necessary packages for Gradle.
-We need to change the Java version to 17

-    echo $JAVA_HOME
-    sudo update-java-alternatives –list
-    export JAVA_HOME=/usr/lib/jvm/java-1.17.0-openjdk-amd64

-    3. To execute the gradle-wrapper, use the following command while in the given directory:
+    2. To execute the gradle-wrapper, use the following command while in the given directory:

 ```default
 ./gradlew <options> [arguments]